TEC10101/CodeChallenge_BinApi/README.md

 # BinApi

-This is a brief demonstration for an interview code challenge of a business API.
-It showcases making a piece of software to handle a specific scenario (See: Code challenge scenario).
+This is a brief demonstration for an interview code challenge of a business API and I gave myself a **2 hour time limit**.
+It showcases how I would organize the solution and one way to make the software to handle the given scenario (See: Code challenge scenario).

 ### If I were to continue:
 - Collaborate and clarify with team on requirements.
-- Fully implement every aspect of the API's interactions needed.
+- Fully implement every aspect of the different API's interactions needed.
+- Right now the controller layer talks directly with Entity Framework, meaning I short circuit the Service/Repository layers.
+This is easy to inject the IServices into the controllers and call their methods, but time did not permit.
-- Implement logging
+- Implement logging.
-- Implement error handling
+- Implement error handling.
 - I'd want many more test cases that handled **Bad Data** situations as well as fully fleshed out happy path cases.
 - I'd add XML documentation to every method and property.
 - I'd want to get paid :)